Introduction of Tribunal

 An application shall be presented to the registrar of the Bench within jurisdiction his case falls or shall be sent by registered post addressed to the Registrar.
 If sent by post shall be deemed to have been presented to the Registrar the day on receiving date.

-The application shall be presented in four sets along with an empty file size envelope bearing full address of the respondent.
-Envelops bearing full address of each of the respondents shall be furnished by the applicant.
+The application shall be presented in four sets along with an empty file size envelope bearing the full address of the respondent.
+Envelopes bearing the full address of each of the respondents shall be furnished by the applicant.

 - All documents relied upon by the applicant and those mentioned in the application.